mistercanderson/fitlit/README.md

 - `open index.html` to open GitHub pages

 ## Next Steps
-- Utilize homepage navigation tabs (friends, ranking and goals)
+- Utilize homepage navigation tabs (ranking and goals)
 - Create an Admin dashboard view, to have the ability to view data from all users

 ## Users can open the app on multiple devices